mel-project/docs.melproject.org/developer-guides/gibbername/melprot-a-quick-intro.md

 # melprot: a quick intro

-## melprot::Client: a trustless thin client
+## melprot::Client: a trustless light client

-The most basic tool for thin-client interaction in Mel is `melprot::Client`, a struct exposed by the melprot Rust crate that implements Mel's P2P protocol. `melprot::Client` is a thin client that can be used to query full nodes for information about blockchain contents.
+The most basic tool for light-client interaction in Mel is `melprot::Client`, a struct exposed by the melprot Rust crate that implements Mel's P2P protocol. `melprot::Client` is a light client that can be used to query full nodes for information about blockchain contents.

 But unlike a raw RPC client (which does exist as `melprot::NodeRpcClient`), `melprot::Client` internally validates Merkle-tree proofs and staker signatures so that it _avoids trusting any full node_.
 Everything that `melprot::Client` returns is backed by the decentralized, incentive-based trust of the Mel blockchain, and nothing can be faked by a malicious node or RPC network.